conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

    outputs:
      - name: some-subpackage
+       version: 1.0
      - name: some-other-subpackage
+       version: 2.0

 NOTE: If any output is specified in the outputs section, the default packaging behavior of conda build is bypassed.
 In other words, if any subpackage is specified, then you do not get the normal top-level build for this recipe without explicitly defining a subpackage for it.
 This is an alternative to the existing behavior, not an addition to it.
 For more information, see :ref:`implicit_metapackages`.
+Each output may have its own version and requirements.
+Additionally, subpackages may impose downstream pinning similarly to `Pin downstream`_ to help keep your packages aligned.

 Specifying files to include in output